 Music Helps You Improve Mood

 This one might seem super obvious to you.
 We have all been there, listening and dancing to the beats before we get the “high” feeling.
 Dopamine, the “feel good” hormone we talked about earlier, is released when the brain figures out the patterns involved in the song.
-Therefore, the easier the pattern, the more the dopamine release and more the dopamine release, the better we feel.
+Therefore, the easier the pattern, the more dopamine is released and the more dopamine is release, the better we feel.

 You can check out mood-lifting playlists on Spotify and you’ll notice one common thing in all of the songs, please let us know in the comments what you think that is.